 Ron Onesti: Where have all the ballrooms gone?

-I recently lost a close friend.
-His name was Nick, or as I called him, "Uncle Nick."
+I just happened upon a friend who brought up another old friend who had passed away a awhile ago.
+His name was Nick, or as I called him, "Uncle Nick'.
 He was 92.

 I met Nick quite a few years back at the first big restaurant I owned, the Onesti Dinner Club at the former Old Church Inn in St. Charles.
 I had it set up like a supper club of the 1940s.
 Live music and a dance floor surrounded by white-tablecloths and crystal wineglasses.

 If you knew Nick, you would have known him as a charming, dance-floor wizard, with an infectious smile, great hair, a dapper demeanor and a tap in his step.

 My last visit with him was at his rehab center.
 Our reminiscing led to the nights he would tear apart the dance halls with his "lady friend."
 It brought back memories of the 1940s and '50s when there was a grand ballroom in every neighborhood, and every classy restaurant had a bandstand and dance floor.